 Still, the thought of a real-life superhero does excite me.
 As a child in the 70’s, reading my monthly dose of American comic books (at that time, kindly shipped over by my aunt Winnie who had emigrated there), I used to really envy the crowds in those exciting comic strip panels.
 There would always be a large gathering, looking up from the street at the action going on about their heads.
 Fortunately (for the story at least), these onlookers were pretty vocal "woh! it's Spidey!" "his superhuman strength has enabled him to catch that aeroplane that had lost control" "he’s captured him single-handedly and is hanging him by his testicles from the flagpole" - well, I might have made that one up, but for regular Joe's, their conversations always seemed pretty descriptive, and who were they talking to anyway?
 But I digress… The point I'm trying to make is, just how cool would it be to have a real superhero in the neighbourhood?
-And with the ever increasing advances in technology and the world of science, I wonder just how long it will be before this is a reality?
+And with the ever increasing advances in technology and the world of science, I wonder just how long it

 There have been a few stories in the news recently which must have put a spring in the step of any budding Peter Parker or Bruce Wayne out there.